siemens-nl-fa/Industrial-Edge-FakePLC-Connector/README.md

 # FakePLC Connector
-The fakeplc connector generates data from the [Tank Application](https://github.com/industrial-edge/miscellaneous/tree/main/tank%20application)
+The fakeplc connector generates as if its the [Tank Application](https://github.com/industrial-edge/miscellaneous/tree/main/tank%20application)